Subdomains, Addon Domains And Parked Domains

 (Domains – Aliases)

-Note: In older versions of cPanel, the ‘aliases’ function will be listed as Parked Domains
+Note: In some versions of cPanel, the ‘aliases’ function is listed as Parked Domains

 Domains - Parked Domains